-In accordance with IFRIC 4, Determining whether an Arrangement contains a Lease, these agreements are evaluated whether they convey a right to use an asset in return for a payment or series of payments and will therefore be accounted for a lease.
+In accordance with IFRIC 4, Determining whether an Arrangement contains a Lease, these agreements are evaluated whether they convey a right to use an asset in return for a payment or series of payments and will therefore be accounted for as a lease.
 The Company considered whether the agreements contained the following elements of a lease: (a) identification of a specific asset and (b) ability to control physically the use of the underlying asset, either through operations or access, while obtaining or controlling more than an insignificant amount of the output of the asset.

-Based on management's assessment, certain of these agreements should be accounted for under IFRIC 4.
-Total payments for this type of arrangements amounted to P125.9 million, P83.2 million, and P548.6 million for the years ended March 31, 2019, March 31, 2018 and December 31, 2018, respectively, and is recorded as part of "Cost of goods sold" account under "Outside services" in the consolidated statements of comprehensive income.
+Based on management's assessment, certain agreements should be accounted for under IFRIC 4.
+Total payments for this type of arrangements amounted to \$\mathbb{P}250.2\$ million and \$\mathbb{P}165.9\$ million for the six months period ended June 30, 2019 and 2018, respectively, and is recorded as part of "Cost of goods sold" account under "Outside services" in the interim consolidated statements of comprehensive income.